UPDATE: Legal Research in Mali

 Other important powers of the Constitutional Court include:

-- The Constitutional Court rules, in a case in which the validity of an election is contested.
+- The Constitutional Court rules in cases in which the validity of an election is contested.

 - The Constitutional Court rules within a time period of one month according to the procedure for which the methodology is established by organic law.
 However, by request of the Cabinet in a case of emergency, the time period may be reduced to eight days.
 The Appeal to the Constitutional Court suspends the term necessary for the promulgation of the law in question.
 A provision deemed or declared unconstitutional cannot be promulgated or applied.